justeattakeaway/pie/apps/pie-microsite/src/content/pages/foundations/colour/tokens/alias/dark.md

 ---
+# Eleventy Navigation data omitted to avoid rendering in navigation tabs
 title: Alias
 navKey: Colour
 description: Our colour system builds on the recognition of the JET brand colours to make the product interface more usable.